Wild Lens Jethro

 Wetlands Trail & Outdoor Areas

-If you enjoy a quiet nature walk, the Wetlands Trail is a hidden gem.
+If you enjoy a quiet nature walk, the Wetlands Trail is a worthy walk.
 To find it, walk past the first fishing pond and look for the wooden archway labeled “Wetlands Trail.”
 It’s my favorite part of the fishery.

-The flat, clearly marked concrete path is beautifully surrounded by trees and features cute animal tracks engraved directly into the walkway.
+The flat, clearly marked concrete path is beautifully surrounded by trees and features cute animal tracks engraved directly into the walkway—a small, whimsical detail that kids especially love.
 It is an incredibly easy walking experience that is stroller-friendly, with occasional wooden bridges and dirt off-shoot paths to explore smaller sections.

 Trail highlights: